ControlThinker: Unveiling Latent Semantics for Controllable Image Generation through Visual Reasoning: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets and Models.}\quad We implement our ControlThinker framework using Qwen2.5-VL-7B as the base MLLM for visual reasoning.
-For the data curation process, we leverage GPT-4o to generate high-quality reasoning outputs and enhanced prompts.
 Our controllable image generation experiments are conducted using ControlAR as the generator backbone, which is an autoregressive text-to-image model built on LlamaGen.
-We evaluate our approach across five control signal types: segmentation masks, canny edges, HED edges, lineart edges, and depth maps.
+We evaluate our approach across five control signal types: segmentation masks, canny edges, hed edges, lineart edges, and depth maps.
 For experiments on the segmentation mask, we utilize the COCOStuff dataset.
 For the four remaining control types, we employ the MultiGen-20M dataset, which contains various control signals paired with high-quality images and corresponding text prompts.

-\textbf{Implementation Details.}\quad For the data construction process, we generated approximately 6,000 high-quality CoT samples per control image category.
-For SFT, we adopt LoRA (rank=32, $\alpha$=64) with Adam optimizer (lr=5e-6, batch size=6) for one epoch.
+\textbf{Implementation Details.}\quad For SFT, we adopt LoRA (rank=32, $\alpha$=64) with Adam optimizer (lr=5e-6, batch size=6) for one epoch.
 For RFT, we employed LoRA (rank=64, $\alpha$=128) with Adam (lr=1e-5, batch size=1), sampling 12 responses per question over 2,400 training steps.
 During inference scaling, we generated 10 enhanced prompts per data point, with each prompt generating one image and select the optimal one.
 All experiments are conducted on 8 NVIDIA A100 GPUs.